The 5+ million people who work in HR in the United States have their work cut out for them.

-Wouldn’t that be a dream? 🤩
+Wouldn’t that be a dream?

+At Process Street, we rather like turning dreams into reality.
 That’s why we’ve hand-picked our most effective, most useful HR processes from our extensive library and are presenting it in this ultimate HR process pack.

-- Why use templates and checklists for HR processes?
+- Why use workflows for HR processes?

-- Human resource processes #1: Pre-hiring processes
+- HR processes #1: Pre-hiring processes

-- Human resource processes #2: Hiring processes
+- HR processes #2: Hiring processes

-- Human resource processes #3: Onboarding processes
+- HR processes #3: Onboarding processes

-- Human resource processes #4: Performance processes
+- HR processes #4: Performance processes

-- Human resource processes #5: Workplace processes
+- HR processes #5: Workplace processes

-- Human resource processes #6: Diversity processes
+- HR processes #6: Diversity processes

-- Human resource processes #7: Aptitude tests
+- HR processes #7: Aptitude tests

 - Create your own HR processes with Process Street today!

-Why use templates and checklists for HR processes?
+Why use workflows for HR processes?

 “We don’t like checklists.
 They can be painstaking.
 They’re not much fun.
 But I don’t think the issue here is mere laziness.
-There’s something deeper, more visceral going on when people walk away not only from saving lives but from making money.
+There’s something deeper, more visceral, going on when people walk away not only from saving lives but from making money.
 It somehow feels beneath us to use a checklist, an embarrassment.
 It runs counter to deeply held beliefs about how the truly great among us — those we aspire to be — handle situations of high stakes and complexity.” – Atul Gawande, The Checklist Manifesto: How to Get Things Right

-But checklists are powerful things.
+But these checklists (workflows) are powerful things.